lammps/lammps/doc/src/mdi.rst

 stand-alone code or as a plugin.
 The README file in that directory shows how to launch and couple codes for all the 4 usage modes, and so they communicate via the MDI library using either MPI or sockets.

+The scripts in that directory illustrate the use of all the options for this command.

+The *engine* option enables LAMMPS to act as an MDI engine (server), responding to requests from an MDI driver (client) code.

+The *plugin* option enables LAMMPS to act as an MDI driver (client), and load the MDI engine (server) code as a library plugin.
+In this case the MDI engine is a library plugin.
+An MDI engine can also be a stand-alone code, launched separately from LAMMPS, in which case the mdi plugin command is not used.

+The *connect* and *exit* options are only used when LAMMPS is acting as an MDI driver.
+As explained below, these options are normally not needed, except for a specific kind of use case.

 ----------